SECNetLabUNM/SDN_WMN_SECNet/Pub_Sub_GUI/Pub_Sub_Instructions.md

  The top row will determine what type your destinations are displayed as.
 You can pick them by clicking on the `ID`, `MAC`, or `IP` buttons.
 Note for the `server` or the machine that is hosting the GUI, it will not have an OpenFlow switch ID and will instead just be `SERVER`.
 The reason is because we did not have the GUI host device running OpenvSwitch as we had it on the same machine as the RYU controller.

- They are also color coded accordingly to their colors.
-Note, I have only 25 different colors.
-So, this code as of now can only handle up to 25 `PubSubClient13` and will error out if there are more hosts.
+ The top row are also color coded accordingly to their destinations.
+Note, we only provided 25 different colors.
+So, this code can only handle up to 25 `PubSubClient13` and will error out if there are more hosts.
 Please include more colors in the `color_list` global if you want to modify this code to accommodate more destinations.

+The GUI has two buttons dedicated to the `neighbors` or the Batman IV TQ, and `XYZ` or drone location, metrics.
+The first is the `Requests` buttons.
+Upon first join, the `Requests` will be red, signalling that the user has not requested either the `neighbors` or `XYZ` metrics.
+There is also an status indicator on the third column showing this.
+Upon click

 After you run `PubSubClient13.py`, they should automatically join the GUI like.